-REAL PRICE of HOUSING of Vancouver, Toronto and Calgary Single Family Detached and the Bank of Canada $CAD Commodity Index & 5 Year Fixed Mortgage
+REAL PRICE of HOUSING of Vancouver, Toronto and Calgary Single Family Detached and the Bank of Canada $CAD Commodity Index and 5 Year Fixed Mortgage

 The chart above shows the "real price" of Vancouver, Toronto & Calgary SFDs when looked at from the point of view of the BoC Canadian Commodity Index (CCI) and Borrowing Costs (retail 5yr Mortgage) which are the main input costs apart from operating expenses and tax.

-Commodity and Interest Rate plots have narrowed again.
-On the interest rate side, mortgage rates have remained at their near term highs keeping a lid on those "real" housing price plots.
+Commodity and Interest Rate plots continue to narrow.
+On the interest rate side, mortgage rates have remained at their near term highs keeping a lid on those "real" housing price plots as nominal prices weaken.

 Since July 2017, the Bank of Canada retail 5 year fixed mortgage rate (aqua dotted plot line) has moved up off its outstanding record low of 4.64% and is currently at 5.34% although street vendors are pushing sub 3% variable rate mortgages while the stress test weeds out the weak hands.

 There should be no more surprise BoC rate cuts if the federal government mandate plan is to use their fiscal powers, but as we know, the government can surprise us at any time, eg: the Mortgage Stress Test, the CMHC credit tightening and offloading of risk onto the retail lenders; the threat of new chilling tax and CRA penalties and of course policy flip flops by the federal government like its reversal on electoral reform.

 Albertans are wary of the Trumpster who vows to unleash energy supply 2.0.
 And when credit is a lifestyle employer as it continues to be in Canada, appraisers are back in demand again.